bigmlcom/bigml-node/docs/index.md

     instances that have that value over the total number of instances in the node).

-As in the `LocalModel`, the constructor of the `LocalEnsemble` has as first argument the ensemble id (or object) and a second optional connection argument.
+As in `LocalModel`, the constructor of `LocalEnsemble` has as first argument the ensemble id (or object) as well as a second optional connection argument.
 Building a `LocalEnsemble` is an asynchronous process because the constructor will need to call the `get` methods of the remote ensemble object and its component models.
 Thus, the `LocalEnsemble.predict` method will have